andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ### Andragogy - discussion (7/11)

 Read over the following 6 bullet points for the next 2 minutes.
-Then with your table answer the following:

-- Is there anything that we've read that isn't clear about adult motivation to learn?
-- Why might it be important to consider these factors when building out a lesson or workshop?

 Knowles' theory can be stated with six assumptions related to the motivation of adult learning:

 -  **Need to know**: Adults need to know the reason for learning something.